 Big bowls of Lucky Charms for breakfast, I’m wearing green to avoid getting pinched and the smell of beef brisket is percolating throughout my kitchen!

-Being that we are an Irish-American household, it’s the only meal I’m allowed to make on St. Patrick’s Day.🍀
+Being that we are an Irish-American household, it’s the only meal I’m allowed to make on St. Patrick’s Day.
+But be sure to check out my growing collection of Irish and Irish-inspired recipes for St. Patrick’s Day!🍀

 To Make This Corned Beef Brisket with Boiled Vegetables You Will Need:

-- freshly ground black pepper – for serving
+- freshly ground black pepper – Adds some subtle bite and flavor.
+Used for serving.

 You can either make your own pickling spice or use the one that comes with the beef brisket.
 I have a friend that uses the packaged spices and then adds her own as well.
-So do what you feel like… you can’t go wrong!
+In my opinion, the corned beef is already seasoned so the spices included is for seasoning the vegetable while they cook.
+So do what you feel like – you can’t go wrong!

 Rinse your corned beef brisket under lukewarm water and pat dry with paper towel.
 I do this to rinse off excess brine which I feel makes the corned beef extra salty.
 Doing this will not remove any of the flavor of the corned beef, the flavors of the brine are already throughout the brisket.